 PTA from sponsor’s/investigator’s perspectives: Economical budget crumbles due to PTA as this increased cost may not have been considered in financial planning before the initiation of study (39).
 Trial drug’s reputation may increase and the concerned company’s image may also be improved by giving provision of PTA but overall profit may be severely cut down.
 Sponsor and investigator would like to offer access exclusively in terminally ill patients or diseases without alternative medical care.
 This leads to improper and inefficient use of resources (33), ‘improper’ in the sense as sponsor’s aim is to develop new drug and ‘inefficient’ in use because healthcare providers offer medical care more efficiently than by a clinical trial investigator or sponsor.

-In an MRCT Conference (20), concern was expressed by investigators about PTA, as they could not make provisions on their own, hence, may not be able to provide efficient PTA in larger groups.
+In an MRCT Conference (under discussion topic “Post-Trial Responsibilities Conference: Ethics and Implementation” pages 27 and 28) (20), concern was expressed by investigators about PTA, as they could not make provisions on their own, hence, may not be able to provide efficient PTA in larger groups.

 PTA binding should not impose strain on Government or researcher.
 Currently, study sponsors mention about PTA in their protocol which is specific and not for all.
 Sponsor and investigator should provide clear picture about how and how long PTA has to be given which may be obtained by discussion with regulatory agency and local ethics review board.
 Complete financial homework is necessary ensuring PTA before starting research activities to avoid confusion.
 From sponsor perspectives, assurance from host country is required to provide benefit after completion of trial but excess of pressure from international community demanding access to therapy from sponsors may result in incomplete trials.
 Pharmaceutical industries will also be reluctant to invest on such trials in countries where quality of health care is very poor.
 Such situations will be more prominently visible in LMIC’s where access to health care is scarce.